 Colombia has quite a few holidays, so every time we had a day off I would ask students if they knew what we were celebrating, and usually, 90% of the class did not know what holiday it was, or the history behind it.

-Today is Sunday, November 12, 2014, and tomorrow, Monday, November 13 we have the day off.
+Today is Monday, November 11, 2019, and it’s a national holiday here in Colombia.
 This holiday is a very important holiday because it commemorates Cartagena’s declaration of independence from Spain on November 11, 1811.

 Thanks to my father, who would make me study Colombian history as a child, I knew a bit about about Colombia’s revolutionary history.
 In order to better understand Cartagena’s independence, I researched its history.